spinnylights/vulkan-notes/vulkan_notes.md

 ## Queues

-In order to actually do work on a device with Vulkan, commands need to be submitted to it.
-These commands are submitted through Vulkan objects called queues.
+In order to actually do work on a device with Vulkan, you have to "submit commands" to the device instead of just asking it to do things directly.
+To be more specific, you submit these commands to Vulkan objects called _queues_ (`VkQueue`), and then the device carries out your commands probably very soon.

-The reason it is done this way, rather than calling commands on the device directly, is mainly a matter of performance.
-For one, sending a command to a device is an expensive operation and should be kept to a minimum; this approach allows many commands to be prepared in advance and then submitted to the device all at once.
-Also, this approach increases opportunities for
+This bit of indirection might seem a little oblique, but it makes sense from a performance standpoint.
+For one, command submission is a time-consuming operation; this approach allows you to prepare many commands and then submit them to the device all in one go.
+Also, this approach increases opportunities for parallelism, as Vulkan allows commands to run simultaneously unless you explicitly say otherwise (see "Synchronization," below).
-concurrency: commands may run simultaneously unless explicltly synchronized (see "Synchronization," below).
-Because of the highly parallel nature of graphics devices, this is a more reasonable default than having the host call commands sequentially.

-When creating a logical device, queues are made for it at the same time as the device itself.
-The queues to make are specified via [`VkDeviceQueueCreateInfo`](https://www.khronos.org/registry/vulkan/specs/1.2-extensions/man/html/VkDeviceQueueCreateInfo.html);
+When Vulkan creates a logical device, it prepares queues for it as part of the process.
+You specify what sort of queues you'd like using [`VkDeviceQueueCreateInfo`](https://www.khronos.org/registry/vulkan/specs/1.2-extensions/man/html/VkDeviceQueueCreateInfo.html);
 [`VkDeviceCreateInfo`](https://www.khronos.org/registry/vulkan/specs/1.2-extensions/man/html/VkDeviceCreateInfo.html)
-has a parameter `pQueueCreateInfos` which holds an array of `VkDeviceQueueCreateInfo`s.
-The queues that can be created depend on the properties of the physical device.
+has a parameter `pQueueCreateInfos` which holds an array of these.
+The sorts of queues you can set up depend on the underlying physical device (see "Queue families" under "Physical devices" above).

-Once the logical device has been created, you can retrieve handles to any of its queues via [`vkGetDeviceQueue()`](https://www.khronos.org/registry/vulkan/specs/1.2-extensions/man/html/vkGetDeviceQueue.html) (or [`vkGetDeviceQueue2()`](https://www.khronos.org/registry/vulkan/specs/1.2-extensions/man/html/vkGetDeviceQueue2.html), if you want to retrieve a handle to a queue created with specific [`VkDeviceQueueCreateFlags`](https://www.khronos.org/registry/vulkan/specs/1.2-extensions/man/html/VkDeviceQueueCreateFlags.html)).
+Once the logical device has been created, you can retrieve handles (`VkQueue`) to any of its queues via [`vkGetDeviceQueue()`](https://www.khronos.org/registry/vulkan/specs/1.2-extensions/man/html/vkGetDeviceQueue.html) (or [`vkGetDeviceQueue2()`](https://www.khronos.org/registry/vulkan/specs/1.2-extensions/man/html/vkGetDeviceQueue2.html), if you want to retrieve a handle to a queue created with specific [`VkDeviceQueueCreateFlags`](https://www.khronos.org/registry/vulkan/specs/1.2-extensions/man/html/VkDeviceQueueCreateFlags.html)).

-Work is submitted to a queue via queue submission commands such as [`vkQueueSubmit2KHR()`](https://www.khronos.org/registry/vulkan/specs/1.2-extensions/man/html/vkQueueSubmit2KHR.html) or [`vkQueueSubmit()`](https://www.khronos.org/registry/vulkan/specs/1.2-extensions/man/html/vkQueueSubmit.html).
+In order to actually submit commands to a queue once you've got a `VkQueue` handle, first you need what's called a _command pool_, which you can allocate _command buffers_ from (see "Command buffers" below).
+Once you have a command buffer, you "record" commands into it using `vkCmd*()` functions, and then "submit" it to the queue using queue submission commands such as [`vkQueueSubmit2KHR()`](https://www.khronos.org/registry/vulkan/specs/1.2-extensions/man/html/vkQueueSubmit2KHR.html) or [`vkQueueSubmit()`](https://www.khronos.org/registry/vulkan/specs/1.2-extensions/man/html/vkQueueSubmit.html).
-A queue submission command takes a target queue, a set of _batches_ of work, and optionally a fence to signal on completion (see "Fences" under "Synchronization").
+A queue submission command takes a target queue, a set of _batches_ of work, and optionally a fence for Vulkan to signal when everything is finished (see "Fences" under "Synchronization").
 Each batch (described by e.g.
 [`VkSubmitInfo2KHR`](https://www.khronos.org/registry/vulkan/specs/1.2-extensions/man/html/VkSubmitInfo2KHR.html))
-consists of zero or more semaphores to wait on before starting, zero or more work items to execute (in the form of command buffers), and zero or more semaphores to signal afterwards (see "Semaphores" under "Synchronization").
+consists of zero or more semaphores for the device to wait on before starting, zero or more command buffers for the device to execute, and zero or more semaphores for Vulkan to signal afterwards (see "Semaphores" under "Synchronization").

-Queues are destroyed along with the logical device they were created with when `vkDestroyDevice()` is called on the device in question.
+You free queues along with their logical device when you call `vkDestroyDevice()` on the device in question.

 ## Command buffers